R221/InspiredSpaceBlog/_posts/2018-12-10-The-Parker-Solar-Probe-&-Solar-Wind.md

 - **A**lpha (particles)
 - **P**rotons

 Most of these sensors are located on the backside of the probe, and therefore collect information from all directions.
 We will talk about all of them eventually, but first: the **Solar Probe Cup (SPC)**.
-It's located right on the edge of the heat shield and so it gets the most "important" results.
+It's located right on the edge of the heat shield and so it gets the most interesting results.

 ![Solar Probe Cup](https://www.cfa.harvard.edu/sweap/images/SPC_Glamour.jpg)

+**Credit: NASA/JPL-Caltech**

 The SPC has two grids.
 The outer grid allows particles through to the inner grid, which allows particles with certain speeds.
 Successful particles deposit a charge against the metal behind the inner grid and are registered.